MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 2: Create a Common Data Service (CDS) environment<a name="cds"></a>

 After signing up for the preview, you’ll need to create an environment where you can install the Guides solution.
-If you already have a CDS environment, you can skip to [Install and configure Guides solution](#configure).
+If you already have a CDS environment, you can skip to [Step 3: Install and configure Guides solution](#configure).

 1. Go to the [Microsoft 365 Admin Center](https://portal.office.com/AdminPortal/Home).